SujanSharma07/custom-field-readme/README.md

 khalti_kfields
 =====

-khalti_fields is a collection Django Fields to fullfill certain company needs.
+khalti_fields is a collection Django Fields to fullfill certain customizations needs.
 Detailed documentation is in the "docs" directory.

 Quick start